Big Bang Singularity Resolution In Quantum Cosmology: Observable Based Criteria

-There is thus a high degree of prime facie physical plausibility to SR1 as a sufficient condition for local singularity resolution.
-What of the global notion?
-Most obviously, in order to extend the condition towards a global notion of singularity resolution it seems plausible to consider whether additional conditions could be placed regarding the Hamiltonian.
-In particular, we might consider whether we could construct a condition for global singularity resolution by requiring that the Hamiltonian is also bounded and thus a unitary propagator is available directly via the Dyson expansion.
-However, in general, physical Hamiltonians are unbounded or semi-bounded, and thus such a strengthened version of SR1 would be highly limiting with regards to physical applicability.
-Rather, in a physical context, what we would like to consider is whether there is a requirement for Hamiltonians to at least be self-adjoint, if not bounded.
+Such examples give a degree of prime facie physical plausibility to SR1 as a sufficient condition for local curvature singularity resolution.
+What of the global dynamics notion?
+Most obviously, in order to extend the condition towards a global dynamics notion of singularity resolution it seems plausible to consider whether additional conditions could be placed regarding the Hamiltonian.
+In particular, we might consider whether we could construct a condition for global dynamics singularity resolution by requiring that the Hamiltonian is also bounded and thus a unitary propagator is available directly via the Dyson expansion.
+However, in cosmology one expects physical Hamiltonians to be unbounded or semi-bounded, and thus such a strengthened version of SR1 would be highly limiting with regards to physical applicability.
+SR1 is too stringent to be useful as a sufficient condition for global dynamics singularity resolution in cosmology.
+In a physical context, what we would like to consider is whether there is a weaker condition based upon the requirement for Hamiltonians to at least be self-adjoint, if not bounded.
 We defer discussion of this important aspect of singularity resolution to our treatment of unitarity and inner product based criteria in \S \ref{unitarity}.

-The final question worth considering in the context of bounded operators and criteria for singularity resolution is whether or not boundedness of operators on the physical Hilbert space might plausibly also be asserted as a necessary condition for local singularity resolution.
+The final question worth considering in the context of bounded operators and criteria for singularity resolution is whether or not boundedness of operators on the physical Hilbert space might plausibly also be asserted as a necessary condition for local curvature singularity resolution.
 That is, we could then postulate that given a classical quantity that diverges at the singularity, the existence of a quantum representation of this quantity as a bounded and self-adjoint operator on the physical Hilbert space is a \textit{necessary and sufficient} condition for singularity resolution.

 Promulgation of such a stronger criterion is under-justified however.
 This is for several reasons.
 First, often we are interested in the quantum behaviour of an operator that is classically zero, and thus the salient physical question for singularity resolution is whether or not the expectation value vanishes rather that whether it has a finite limit and is thus bounded.
 Thus the existence of a non-zero but state dependent minimum could be taken to be enough to justify a claim of singularity resolution and this can of course obtain for unbounded operators.
 Second, as already noted, unbounded operators are ubiquitous in quantum theories.
 It is thus natural to look for a criterion for singularity resolution that is applicable to such objects as well.
 Third and finally, ultimately there being a \textit{state-independent} finite convergence of the expectation value in the quantum theory as the classical big bang singularity is approached does not have a compelling physical motivation.
 It is thus sensible to consider weaker candidates for possible necessary and sufficient conditions for singularity resolution that are tied to the behaviour of the expectation values irrespective of whether or not salient operators are bounded.